-One of the main branches of the Silk Road passing through Iranian territories starts in Tabriz, the biggest city in the North West, where Marco polo has traced for many times between 1271 and 1295 A.D.
+One of the main branches of the Silk Road passing through Iranian territories starts in Tabriz.
+It is the biggest city in North Western Iran.
+Marco polo has passed through Tabriz for many times between 1271 and 1295 A.D.

-The city lost its status as capital in the 16th century, but remained important as a commercial hub until the end of the 18th century, with the expansion of Ottoman power.
+This city lost its status as capital in the 16th century; however with the expansion of Ottoman power, it remained important as a commercial hub until the end of the 18th century.
 It is one of the most complete examples of the traditional commercial and cultural system of Iran.

-During the Parthian era, ‘Teesfoon was the capital of the country, and Hamadan was the summer capital and residence of the Parthian rulers.
-After the Parthians, the Sassanids constructed their summer palaces in Hamadan.
-In the year 23 AH.
-When the war of Nahavand took place and Hamadan came into the hands of the Arabs, at times it thrived and at times witnessed poverty.
-In the times of the Deylamites (319 AH.), it suffered plenty of damage.
+Then, the Sassanian Empire constructed their summer palaces in Hamadan.
+Hamadan has experienced various days in 23 AH. ,when the war of Nahavand took place and Hamadan came into the hands of the Arabs.
+However, in the times of the Daylamites (319 AH.), Hamadan suffered plenty of damage.

-Isfahan, known as half of the world, capital of Iran under the Seljuks (11th-13th c.) and under the Safavids, Isfahan retains from this last period a grandiose urbanism which often makes one forget what preceded it.
-It was in 1598 that the Safavid sovereign transplanted his capital from Qazvin to Isfahan, where he immediately undertook major works.
-In the center of the city, he converted the Meidan-e Shah (Royal Square) into a polo field, a vast rectangular surface of 512 m by 159 m, lined with uniform houses with arcades, where shops opened.
+It was in 1598 that the Safavid sovereign transplanted his capital from Qazvin to Isfahan.
+Then he immediately undertook major constructions.
+In the center of the city, he converted the Meidan-e Shah (Royal Square) into a polo field.
+Meaning a vast rectangular surface of 512 m by 159 m, lined with uniform houses with arcades, where shops opened.

 In the middle of the four sides, he erected four monumental sets, four gates of different styles, leading respectively to the Royal Mosque, the Sheikh Lotfollah Mosque, the bazaar and Ali Qapu Palace.

 Rey was one of the great cities of Iran.
-The remains of the ancient city lies on the eastern outskirts of the modern city of Shahr-e Rey, which itself is located just a few miles southeast of Tehran.
+The remains of the ancient city lies on the eastern outskirts of the modern city of Shahr-e Rey.
+It is located just a few miles southeast of Tehran.

-A settlement at the site dates from the 3rd millennium BCE.
-Rey is featured in the Avesta (the original document of Zoroastrianism, an Iranian religion) as a sacred place.
-Rey was one of the capital cities of the Parthian empire (3rd century BCE–3rd century CE).
+The settlement in this area dates back to from the 3rd millennium BC.
+Rey is featured in the Avesta as a sacred place.
+Avesta is the original document of Zoroastrianism.
+This city was one of the capital cities of the Parthian empire (3rd century BCE–3rd century CE).
 It was captured by the Muslim Arabs in 641 CE.

 During the reign of the Muslim caliph al-Mahdi in the 8th century, the city grew in importance until it was rivaled in western Asia only by Damascus and Baghdad.
 Islamic writers described it as a city of extraordinary beauty, built largely of fired brick and brilliantly ornamented with blue faience (glazed earthenware).